veaba/tensorflow-docs/docs/tf.keras/models/model_from_config.md

 )
 ```
 #### Arguments:
-- config: Configuration dictionary.
+- `config`: Configuration dictionary.
-- custom_objects: Optional dictionary mapping names (strings) to custom classes or functions to be considered during deserialization.
+- `custom_objects`: Optional dictionary mapping names (strings) to custom classes or functions to be considered during deserialization.
 #### Returns:
 A Keras model instance (uncompiled).
 #### Raises:
-- TypeError: if config is not a dictionary.
+- `TypeError`: if `config` is not a dictionary.